openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 In contrast to a "normal" database such as db4o, a round-robin database does not grow in size - it has a fixed allocated size, which is used.
 This is accomplished by saving a fixed amount of datapoints and by doing data compression, which means that the older the data is, the less values are available.
-The data is kept in several "archives", each holding the data for its set timeframe in the set granulation.
+The data is kept in several "archives", each holding the data for its set timeframe in the set granularity.
 The start point for all archives is the actually saved datapoint.
 So while you might have a value every minute for the last 8 hours, you might only have one every day for the last year.